Repotted a couple of my nepenthes plants. I will definitely be purchasing more. Very pleased with purchase.

 Temperature and Dormancy: Ideally, 60 degrees—80 degrees.
 However, it can take temperatures up to 100 degrees, but only for short periods.
 Byblis gigantea experiences a dry summer dormancy in its native habitat but this not required.

-Soil and Repotting: We prefer a mix of two parts sand to one part peat.
-You do not need to repot your plant when you receive it from us, and we recommend against repotting.
-These plants have sensitive roots and dislike repotting intensely; they can die from a well-meaning repot!
+Soil and Repotting: We prefer a mix of four parts akadama to one part sand to one part peat.
+You do not need to repot your plant when you receive it from us, be very careful if you do transplant as these have delicate root systems!
+Once your plants reach 10-12” tall, it may be time to repot into a larger pot.
+A tall pot with lots of room for the root system is helpful, like a 10-12” tall pot but it does not need to be that wide.
 Soil can also develop a swampy smell, especially right after shipping, when the plant is wrapped in plastic and sealed.
 This is normal; these plants grow naturally in bogs and swampy conditions, and peat moss can develop a bit of an anaerobic smell, but this does not indicate a problem with the soil.

 Feeding and Fertilizer: They will significantly benefit from foliar fertilization.
 Apply MaxSea fertilizer 1-2 times per month to the foliage only.
 Dilute 1/4 teaspoon of MaxSea into one gallon of water and then apply it to the leaves with a mister bottle.